PKU-Alignment/omnisafe/docs/source/index.rst

         For Beginners
         ^^^^^^^^^^^^^
-        If you are a beginner in machine learning with only some simple knowledge of linear algebra and probability theory, you can start with the mathematical fundamentals section of this tutorial.
+        If you have only basic knowledge of linear algebra and probability theory and are new to machine learning, we recommend starting with the mathematical fundamentals section of this tutorial.

     .. grid-item-card::
         :class-item: sd-font-weight-bold